Abortion in Colorado

 Abortion in Colorado is legal at all stages of pregnancy.
-It is one of six states without any term restrictions as to when a pregnancy can be terminated.
+It is one of seven states without any term restrictions as to when a pregnancy can be terminated.

 Outpatient abortion is available up to 26 weeks.
-In addition, medically indicated termination of pregnancy up to 34 weeks is also an option for conditions such as fetal anomalies, genetic disorder, fetal demise and/or severe medical problems.
+In addition, medically indicated termination of pregnancy up to term is also an option for conditions such as fetal anomalies, genetic disorder, fetal demise and/or severe medical problems.